dogonthehorizon/chiphat/README.md

 ## Contributing

-This project is MIT licensed, so, contribute away!
+This project is BSD licensed, so, contribute away!

 Examples of contributions include:
 * Documentation additions, corrections, and improvements